 We would like to invite all WLA Members to join us for an upcoming meeting where important updates about the association will be shared.
-This meeting will now be held during the first few weeks of September.
-Please stay tuned for an exact date.
+This meeting will now be held on Friday, September 5 from 3-4pm.

-In addition, a separate email with instructions on registering for this meeting will be sent to WLA members once the date and time is finalized.
+A separate email with instructions on registering for this meeting will be sent to WLA members.